Living In North Florida

 The second stretch of beaches in North Florida is along the Atlantic Ocean.
 Best known along the North Florida Atlantic Coast is the City of Jacksonville.
 Jacksonville is the biggest city in North Florida, the biggest city in the State of Florida and the largest city by area in the contiguous Unites States.

 The neighborhood flair in North Florida is part of the southern charm.
 The North Florida Real Estate market benefits from a variety of lifestyles.
 There are numerous lifestyle choices between old plantation settings, country settings, a lifestyle within the charm of older established neighborhoods, a lifestyle surrounded by more established areas from the older days or a modern lifestyle with new construction homes.
-You can find wooded homes, lake front properties, ocean front homes, and homes on the golf course or country homes.
-Don’t look out for high-rise building on the coastline of North Florida, you will not find too many.
+You can find wooden homes, lake front properties, ocean front homes, and homes on the golf course or country homes.
+Don’t look out for a high-rise building on the coastline of North Florida, you will not find too many.

 North Florida is home to the Apalachicola National forest on nearly half a million acres.
 Wakulla Springs is the world’s largest, freshest and deepest freshwater springs.
-In some areas you can explore 400 year old trees and many down towns are settled in very old historic districts.
+In some areas, you can explore 400 year old trees and many down towns are settled in very old historic districts.
 Major universities/ colleges are located throughout North Florida, such as Florida State University (FSU) and Florida A&M University (FAMU) in Tallahassee and University of Florida (UF) in Gainesville to name a few.

 The Capital of Florida is located in North Florida in the City of Tallahassee, Leon County.
 Besides that, Tallahassee is known as a College Town it also is home to city, county, state government and several federal agencies.
 Tallahassee is home to the state lawmakers where Florida major State business takes place.